Specificatio (Roman law)

 Specificatio is a legal concept adopted from Roman law.
-It is an original mode of acquisition, since it involves deriving rights over objects that are subject to pre-existing rights of ownership.
+It is an original mode of acquisition, since it involves deriving rights over objects that are not subject to pre-existing rights of ownership.
 This may be compared with the original modes of acquisition, and other derivative modes of acquisition, such as accession.
-Specificatio occurs where new property rights are established as a result of some action upon existing property that results in a change of species.
+Specificatio occurs where new property rights are established as a result of some action upon objects – owned by someone else – that results in a change of species.
+Essentially, this meant the creation of a new thing out of the materials of another.
+For instance, if one has made wine, oil, or corn out of the grapes, olives, or ears of corn belonging to another.

 Roman law

 In Roman law, specificatio referred to the acquisition of a new species arising from a change of species.

 When was a nova species created?

 A nova species was created when the new thing had a new identity or name.
 Nicholas rationalises this rule by reference to the rei vindicatio which requires the vindicator to name the subject of the rei vindicatio.
 The rights over the old items became extinguished if one could not name the item and have the iudex recognise it in the thing.

 The tests mentioned by Thomas are: